 - Applesauce: Often used to replace oil in recipes, applesauce can also be used as a butter alternative, and it works best in cake-like recipes (like this vegan banana apple chunk bread ).
 Replace half the amount of butter in your recipe with applesauce; if the recipe calls for one cup of butter, use half a cup of butter and half a cup of applesauce.
 If you don't mind a denser, more moist bread, replace all the butter with applesauce to cut even more calories and fat.

-- Avocado: Substitute half the amount of butter in a baking recipe with mashed avocado (it works well with cookies); use the same method as you would when using applesauce.
-Using avocado not only lowers the calorie content but also creates a softer, chewier baked good, and is perfect if you want to omit the dairy.
+- Avocado: Substitute half the amount of butter in a baking recipe with mashed avocado (it works well with cookies and quick breads like these pumpkin apple muffins ); use the same method as you would when using applesauce.
+Using avocado not only lowers the calorie content but also creates a softer, moister baked good, and is perfect if you want to omit the dairy.

 - Earth Balance: Replace all the butter with Earth Balance to reduce saturated fat and cholesterol.
 Using Smart Balance rather than Earth Balance will also save some calories, but note that Original Smart Balance contains whey , so it's not vegan.